frizzkitten/lucidataReact/README.md

 ## Development Environment
 This will give a (hopefully) complete guide to setting up this repo for development.
-1. Setup NodeJs, recommended to use NVM to do so
+1. Setup your machine following information from the React Native team [here](https://facebook.github.io/react-native/docs/getting-started.html)
-2. Clone the repo and run either `yarn` or `npm install`, depending if you had yarn on your machine
+2. Clone the repo and run `npm install`
 3. Run `react-native link` to link the plugins
-4. Follow the instructions from React Native to be able to run on your phone/in browser: https://facebook.github.io/react-native/docs/getting-started.html
+4. Run `react-native run-android` to have it run on your device
-5. Another link that may be useful is https://medium.com/software-research/setting-up-react-native-with-expo-typescript-jest-and-visual-studio-code-f05cda9763a3
+    - Note: there is also `react-native start`, but we have been unsuccessful getting that functional with this or any other repo (so it's probably an issue with our machine setup).
+If you have used React Native before there's a decent chance it will work for you.

 ## Testing
-- Unit tests are run with the `yarn test` command.
+- Unit tests are run with `npm test`.
-- (Not yet automated) ability to send and receive SMS.
-Have to build and deploy the project on a phone and send/receive with that device.
+- Coverage is generated with `npm run coverage`.